 They are for 5 to 20 participants of all ages, backgrounds, and political views, regardless of prior experience with climate charge.
 They can last 1-2.5 hours, depending on the needs of the group, and are free of charge.

 Our current Climate Conversations facilitator is Eugene Chislenko.
-Eugene teaches ethics at Temple University, volunteers with 350 Philadelphia and the Sunrise Movement, and is in the process of starting a new group called Philosophers for Sustainability.
+Eugene teaches ethics at Temple University, volunteers with 350 Philadelphia and the Sunrise Movement, and a co-founder of Philosophers for Sustainability.

 If you are interested in hosting a Climate Conversation, please get in touch with Eugene at email@example.com.